macocu/GINCO-Genre-Annotation-Guidelines/index.md

 * if there are issues with **HTML source code/markdown** --> *unsure* + add a description what can be done, e.g. "remove \<br/> tags", "remove all pages with "&diff=" or "action=edit" in the URL" (column F)
 * if there are **some issues**, but the majority of page is okay -> *lq* + add a note which issue is present (column E)
 * if the text could be **machine translation**, but you are not sure -> *lq* + note "possible machine translation" (column E)
-* if there are **mostly issues**, i.e. more than half of the text contains issues / at least 2 concordances contain machine translation (you feel it is highly likely that the whole domain is machine translated) -> *bad* + add a note what is the issue (column E)
+* if there are **mostly issues**, i.e. more than half of the concordances contain issues / at least 2 concordances contain machine translation (you feel it is highly likely that the whole domain is machine translated) -> *bad* + add a note what is the issue (column E)
 * if you encountered a phenomena not described in the guidelines and don't know what to do -> *issue* + add a note describing the phenomena, and open [an issue](https://github.com/macocu/Manual-Checking-Web-Corpora-Guidelines/issues) on the GitHub
 <br/>
 3. (Optional) Add information on topic (if there are multiple topics or you are not sure, leave empty, do not spend much time deciding on the topic):